 - View DDL.

 - Preview the query that for altering table.

 Alter Table - Preview

-- Supports import CSV data.
+- Supports import CSV data to a table.

 Import from CSV Text

 - In Data Editor or Query Results, supports export data to CSV, JSON or Markdown.

 - In Data Editor, supports export data to Insert Statement or Update Statement if possible.

 - Display table counts and each table’s record count.